dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/01_exercise_one/index.md

-# Automatic tagging rule
+## Ex 1: Automatic tagging rule

 In this exercise we'll begin by creating an automatic tagging rule via the Dynatrace web UI.
 We'll then use the Dynatrace Configuration API to export the automatic tag configuration in JSON format.
 We'll then use this exported configuration to build our Monaco project files.
 Once our project structure is complete, we'll remove our automatic tag via the Dynatrace web UI and re-create it using Monaco!

-## Step 1 - Create an automatic tagging rule in Dynatrace
+### Step 1 - Create an automatic tagging rule in Dynatrace
 First, we'll create an automatic *key:value* tag that identifies the owners of process groups.
 The value of this tag will be extracted from custom metadata already present on process groups.

 1. Go to your Dynatrace tenant and on the left navigation panel expand `Manage` and select `Settings`